wp-plugins/wp-ses/readme.txt

 *	Full integration as seamless replacement for wp_mail internal function
 *	Dasboard panel with Quota and statistics
 *	Ability to customize return path for delivery failure notifications
+*       Custom Reply-To or from Headers
+*       Default config values for centralised WPMU setups

 See full features at http://wp-ses.com/features.html